aldanedev-create/Fyr-Framework-SC-/README.md

 Fyr is a small, CDN-first framework for adding reactive behavior to ordinary HTML.
 Define an application in JavaScript, use Fyr directives in its markup, and mount it—no framework-specific build step is required for browser use.

-> Fyr is currently a 0.1.0 prototype.
+> Fyr is currently a 0.1.2 .
 Treat public APIs as evolving, keep templates trusted, and test upgrades before deploying them.

 ## Quick start